PINTO0309/onnx2tf/README.md

 ## Key concept
 - [x] [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) is a very useful tool, but the performance of the generated TensorFlow models is significantly degraded due to the extrapolation of a large number of `Transpose` OPs before and after each OP during the format conversion from `NCHW` to `NHWC`.
 Therefore, I will make this tool myself as a derivative tool of [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) without extrapolating `Transpose`.
 - [x] Most of the internal processing of the tool is full-scratch, but some of the more complex OPs have been adapted from [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow).
 I am very grateful to the engineers at International Business Machines Corporation / LeapMind / Microsoft for developing [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow).
+- [x] I have incorporated all my knowledge of model optimization to other models such as TFLite, EdgeTPU, TensorFlow.js and Myriad based on my years of experience implementing [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow) and [tflite2tensorflow](https://github.com/PINTO0309/tflite2tensorflow).
+It probably has the best model optimization performance and conversion efficiency of any tool I have created in the past, and the lowest rate of conversion errors.
 - [x] Supported layers list.
 [Supported layers](#supported-layers)
 - [x] Contributors to this repository should first read **[Contribution Guide](https://github.com/PINTO0309/onnx2tf/blob/main/CONTRIBUTING.md)**.